How Do Tax Treaty Tie-Breaker Rules Work?

 Two countries claim you as tax resident.
 Treaty tie-breaker rules resolve the conflict through a 4-step cascade.
 US-specific scenarios explained.

 The US taxes based on citizenship.
-The UK taxes based on the Statutory Residence Test.
-Portugal taxes based on 183 days of presence or having a "habitual residence."
-Singapore taxes based on 183 days of physical presence in a calendar year.
-Each system operates independently.
-When they overlap, both countries have a legitimate claim to tax you on your worldwide income.
+The UK uses the Statutory Residence Test.
+Portugal counts 183 days of presence.
+Singapore counts 183 days of physical presence per calendar year.
+Each system runs independently, and when they overlap, both countries believe they can tax your worldwide income.

-Tax treaties exist to resolve this overlap.
-Specifically, Article 4 of the OECD Model Tax Convention provides tie-breaker rules — a sequential cascade that determines which country gets to treat you as a resident for treaty purposes.
-The US has tax treaties with roughly 65 countries, and most include some version of these tie-breaker provisions.
+Article 4 of the OECD Model Tax Convention provides tie-breaker rules to sort this out: a four-step sequence that determines which country treats you as resident for treaty purposes.
+The US has treaties with roughly 65 countries, and most include some version of these provisions.

 The four-step cascade

-Tie-breaker rules are not a menu.
-They are a sequence.
-You start at step one and move down only if the previous step does not produce a clear answer.
+These rules are a sequence, not a menu.
+You start at step one and only move down when the previous step fails to produce a clear answer.

 Step 1: Permanent home

-The first test looks at where you have a permanent home available to you.
-"Permanent" does not mean owned — a long-term rental counts.
+Where do you have a permanent home available to you?
+"Permanent" does not mean owned.
+A long-term rental counts.
 "Available" means you can use it at any time, not that you actually use it every day.

-If you have a permanent home in only one of the two treaty countries, that country gets residency under the treaty.
-If you have a permanent home in both countries (an apartment in London and a house in Austin, for example), you move to step two.
+If you have a permanent home in only one treaty country, that country wins.
+If you have homes in both (an apartment in London and a house in Austin), you move to step two.

-The structural detail that matters: a home you own but have rented out to someone else is generally not "available" to you.
-A home you own and keep furnished, even if you are only there a few months a year, likely is.
-The OECD commentary on Article 4 specifies that the home needs to be continuously available, not merely owned.
+One detail trips people up: a home you own but have rented out to tenants is generally not "available" to you.
+A home you own and keep furnished, even if you only visit a few months a year, probably is.
+The OECD commentary on Article 4 specifies continuous availability, not mere ownership.

 Step 2: Center of vital interests

-When permanent homes exist in both countries, the analysis shifts to where your personal and economic ties are closer.
-This is the most subjective step in the cascade and the one that produces the most disputes.
+When you have permanent homes in both countries, the test asks where your personal and economic ties are closer.

-- Economic ties: Where is your business located?
-Where do your clients sit?
-Where are your bank accounts?
-Where do you earn income?
-Where are your investments?
+- Economic ties: Where is your business?
+Where are your clients, bank accounts, income sources, investments?

-- Personal ties: Where does your spouse or partner live?
+- Personal ties: Where does your spouse live?
 Where do your children go to school?
-Where are your social relationships, club memberships, religious affiliations?
+Social relationships, club memberships, religious affiliations?

 No single factor controls.
-The analysis looks at the totality.
-A founder whose LLC is in Delaware, whose clients are in the US, whose Mercury account is in the US, but whose family lives in Lisbon and whose children attend school in Lisbon has economic ties pulling one direction and personal ties pulling another.
+A founder whose LLC is in Delaware, whose clients and Mercury account are in the US, but whose family lives in Lisbon and whose kids attend school there, has economic ties pulling one way and personal ties pulling the other.

 Step 3: Habitual abode

-This is a day-counting exercise, but it is broader than the standard 183-day tests that individual countries use for their domestic residency rules.
-The treaty looks at where you spend more time overall, measured across a sufficient period to establish a pattern (not just one calendar year).
+Day-counting, but broader than the 183-day tests countries use domestically.
+The treaty looks at where you spend more time overall, measured across a long enough period to establish a pattern (not just one calendar year).

 Step 4: Nationality

-If all else fails, the treaty looks at citizenship.
-A US citizen with a permanent home in both the US and Singapore, with split economic and personal ties, and roughly equal time in both countries, would be treated as a US resident under the nationality tie-breaker.
+If all else fails, the treaty falls back to citizenship.
+A US citizen with homes, split ties, and roughly equal time in both countries would be treated as a US resident under this step.

-If the person holds dual nationality (citizen of both treaty countries), or is a national of neither, the treaty may provide for a Mutual Agreement Procedure (MAP) — the two countries' tax authorities negotiate to determine residency.
-MAP cases can take years to resolve.
+Dual nationals (citizen of both treaty countries) or nationals of neither may trigger a Mutual Agreement Procedure (MAP), where the two countries' tax authorities negotiate.
+MAP cases can take years.

 The US is different: citizenship-based taxation

-This is a point of confusion for many US citizens abroad.
-Winning the tie-breaker for the other country does not mean you stop filing with the IRS.
-It means the treaty governs how double taxation is relieved — generally through credits for taxes paid to the country that won primary taxing rights.
+I have watched founders misunderstand this badly.
+Winning the tie-breaker for the other country means the treaty governs how double taxation is relieved, generally through credits for taxes paid to the country that won primary taxing rights.
+It does not mean the IRS forgets about you.

-When claiming treaty benefits, Form 8833 (Treaty-Based Return Position Disclosure) is required with the US tax return.
-Failing to file Form 8833 can result in a $1,000 penalty per failure, and more importantly, the IRS may disallow the treaty position entirely.
+Form 8833 (Treaty-Based Return Position Disclosure) is required when claiming treaty benefits.
+Failing to file it can trigger a $1,000 penalty per failure, and the IRS may disallow the treaty position entirely.

 How does your structure score?